trac-hacks/trac-github/README.md

 This plugin is released under the BSD license.

-It was written for [Django's Trac](https://code.djangoproject.com/).
+It was initially written for [Django's Trac](https://code.djangoproject.com/).